DJ-Dingo/pibooth-oled-display/README.rst

 You can download free fonts online, on sites like `fontspace.com <https://www.fontspace.com/>`_

-**When adding new fonts, you need to restart Pibooth to load them into the fonts database**
+**When adding new fonts, you need to restart Pibooth to load them into the fonts database.
+If you delete a user Font that is still in the configuration the default Font 'DejaVuSerif-Bold.ttf' will be used on the display****

 ----------------------------------------------------